 Leading creatives can be difficult.
 In fact, I love having creatives on the teams I lead, but, honestly, they can make leading much messier.

-In case you’re wondering, here’s a definition of a creative:relating to or involving the imagination or original ideas, especially in the production of an artistic work.
+In case you’re wondering, here’s the top Google definition of a creative:relating to or involving the imagination or original ideas, especially in the production of an artistic work.

 Creatives’ minds are always wandering.
 It makes leading a team meeting harder.
 They get bored easily.
-They are never completely satisfied.
+They are never completely satisfied with their work – and often with the work of others.

 I’m a creative.

 I’m not an artsy creative.
-I don’t paint, do music, etc. And that always confused me and kept me from considering myself one.
+I don’t paint, do music, etc. And this always confused me and kept me from considering myself one.

 But, I’m a dreamer.
 I have a vivid imagination.